Dark Matter Annihilation inside Large Volume Neutrino Detectors

 \emph{\textbf{Direct annihilation inside neutrino telescopes:}} We now compute the annihilation event rate of a DMC within the detector volume of SK

 For this analysis we use the fiducial volume of SK, $V_{\rm SK} = 2 \times 10^{10}\,\rm{cm}^3$.
 If evaporation can be neglected, this reduces to a simple intuitive result,

 where the second relation applies in the limit of a uniform distribution.
-For sufficiently large scattering cross sections $\sigma_{\chi n}$ and $m_\chi \in [1,5]\,\text{GeV}$, we find annihilation rates in SK of $\Gamma_{\rm ann}^{\rm SK} \simeq 10^6\,\text{yr}^{-1}\,(f_\chi/10^{-5})$.
+For sufficiently large scattering cross sections $\sigma_{\chi n}$ and $m_\chi = 2\,\text{GeV}$, we find annihilation rates in SK of $\Gamma_{\rm ann}^{\rm SK} \simeq 10^6\,\text{yr}^{-1}\,(f_\chi/10^{-5})$ with a DM density of $\simeq 10^5( f_\chi/10^{-5})$ \,GeV\,cm$^{-3}$ at SK's depth [in the limit of zero annihilation, maximal DM density is $\simeq 10^9(f_\chi/10^{-5})$ \,GeV\,cm$^{-3}$].
 If the annihilations result in \emph{visible energy}, such rates are very significant, and may even exceed any counting rates in SK by orders of magnitude.
 We note that this is a drastic departure from the tiny event rate expected for a weakly interacting DM candidate that does not build a large over-concentration near the surface of the Earth~\cite{Undagoitia:2021tza}.